Inform and educate women, because there is so much I did not know

 I never ever thought Cancer could happen to me.
 Now, 2+ years later, having faced the ordeal of a cervical cancer diagnosis and treatment process including radiation, chemotherapy and more, I am ready to tell my story, so that my experience may help keep this from happening to anyone else.

 Cervical cancer is nearly completely preventable and the best time to take action is before disease ever develops, through vaccination and regular screening.
-The more traditional Pap screening test looks for abnormal changes in cells collected from the surface of a woman’s cervix and can miss disease.
-Newer technologies use the same type of cervical sample collected but instead look for the presence of DNA from the HPV virus.
+The more traditional Pap (smear) test looks for abnormal changes in cells collected from the surface of a woman’s cervix and can miss disease.
+Newer technologies use the same type of cervical sample collected for a Pap test but instead look for the presence of DNA from the HPV virus.